 Online–Symposium with Lars Blank, Rosi Braidotti & Johannes Paul Raether

 For years, experts from all fields of knowledge have been occupied with the complex interconnections and vital dependencies between the human and the non-human.
-Under the title ›Planetary Alliances‹, IMPACT20 invites you to a polylogue on relationship net- works in which humans are just one actor among many.
+In November 2020 under the title ›Planetary Alliances - Outlines for polyphonic communities‹, IMPACT20 opened a polylogue on relationship networks in which humans are just one actor among many.

 A project within the framework of the Alliance of International Production Houses supported by the Federal Government Commissioner for Culture and the Media.

 The internal programme module during IMPACT20 took place in the form of an assembly, where 22 invited artists, scientists and experts from all over the world presented their projects and plans.
 During the 10-hour video conference, illustrator Abdul Dube produced visualizations of the contributors’ presentations that capture the complexity of their contexts in a playful and associative way.
 In his graphic mind maps, Dube condenses the multi-layered theses and themes surrounding alliances between humans and the planet that surrounds them.
 The resulting panorama ranges from useful microorganisms to the pollution of the world's oceans and from local weather phenomena to the current state of the earth's atmosphere.
 The renaturation of the local river Emscher is as much a topic as the situation in the countries of the Global South; at the same time, the human body in all its diversity moves into focus and is also explored with regard to the algorithms that increasingly shape our reality.